jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear if you could communicate with her?

 Wouldn't it be nice to explain that since the environment constantly changes, Life must continually evolve lifeforms with new traits.
 Traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a constant race.
 The organisms that harvest calories the fastest while suffering the least pain pass on their genes more often.
-Over time, this turnover of genes innovates new lifeforms and keeps Life's evolution going.
+Over time, this turnover of genes innovates the new lifeforms needed to keep Life's evolution going.

-If we could educate the polar bear about evolution, she would know her place in the story of Life.
-She could then assess what innovations polar bears need to prosper in the Artic's warmer environment.
+If we could educate the polar bear about evolution, she would know her endangered place in the story of Life.
+She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

 Whatever new traits polar bears will eventually find, if they knew about evolution, they could roll their own dice until they find the adaptations they need to bring prosperity.
 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles today, struggling to find seals in a changed environment.